-CIS330 - Wireless/Mobile Computing - 3 Credits
+CIS 330 - Wireless/Mobile Computing (3)

 This course reviews mobile and wireless networks.
 Key mobile networks topics covered are: basic architecture, mobile communications and mobile internet, mobile IP, and security and performance issues related to mobile computing.
 Key wireless networks topics covered are: wireless standards and protocols, wireless LANs and cellular networks, and security and performance issues related to wireless networks.
-Prerequisites: CNT100 Fundamentals of Networking

-CIS331 - Computer Security Threats, Attacks, and Vulnerabilities - 3 Credits
+CIS 331 - Computer Security Threats, Attacks, and Vulnerabilities (3)

 This course covers the concepts and principles of information security threats, attacks, and vulnerabilities.
-The course includes important topics related to indicators of compromise, types of malware, types of attacks, types of vulnerabilities; types of threat actor and attributes; penetration testing; vulnerability scanning and the impact associated with vulnerabilities.
+The course includes important topics related to indicators of compromise, types of malware, types of attacks, types of vulnerabilities; types of threat actor and attributes; penetration testing; vulnerabilities.
 This course directly maps to the objectives and outcomes of the official CompTIA Security+ certification exam.
 This course is also designed based on DHS/NSA's Center of Academic Excellence criteria and Knowledge Units (KUs), as indicated in parentheses after each course learning outcome (CLO).
-Prerequisites: CIS206 Information Assurance and Security

-CIS332 - Advance Security Technologies and Tools - 3 Credits
+CIS 332 - Advance Security Technologies and Tools (3)

 This course prepares students to properly use and deploy information security Technologies and Tools.
 The course includes important topics related to installing and configuring network components, both hardware and software-based, as well as assessing software tools used in an organization to assess the security posture of that organization.
-This course directly maps to the objectives and outcomes of the official CompTIA Security+certification exam, and is also designed based on DHS/NSA's Center of Academic Excellence criteria and Knowledge Units (KUs) guidelines, as indicated in parentheses after each course learning outcome (CLO).
-Prerequisites: CIS206 Information Assurance and Security
+This course directly maps to the objectives and outcomes of the official CompTIA Security+ certification exam, and is also designed based on DHS/NSA's Center of Academic Excellence criteria and Knowledge Units (KUs) guidelines, as indicated in parentheses after each course learning outcome (CLO).

-CIS333 - Security Architecture and Design - 3 Credits
+CIS 333 - Security Architecture and Design (3)

 This course explores information security Architecture and Design.
 The course includes important topics related to use cases and purpose for frameworks, best practices, securing configuration, implementing secure network architectures, implementing secure systems designs, secure staging deployment, security implications of embedded systems; securing application development and deployment; cloud and virtualization concepts.
 This course also will explore how resiliency and automation strategies reduce risk and the importance of physical security controls.
-This course directly maps to the objectives and outcomes of the official CompTIA Security+certification exam, and is also designed based on DHS/NSA's Center of Academic Excellence criteria and Knowledge Units (KUs) guidelines, as indicated in parentheses after each course learning outcome (CLO).
-Prerequisites: CIS206 Information Assurance and Security
+This course directly maps to the objectives and outcomes of the official CompTIA Security+ certification exam, and is also designed based on DHS/NSA's Center of Academic Excellence criteria and Knowledge Units (KUs) guidelines, as indicated in parentheses after each course learning outcome (CLO).

-CIS334 - Security Access and Identity Management - 3 Credits
+CIS 334 - Security Access and Identity Management (3)

 This course examines information security, identity and Access Management.
 The course includes important topics related to identity and access management concepts, the installation and configuration of identity and access services; implementing identity and access management controls; and discussions about common account management practices.
-This course directly maps to the objectives and outcomes of the official CompTIA Security+certification exam, and is also designed based on DHS/NSA's Center of Academic Excellence criteria and Knowledge Units (KUs) guidelines, as indicated in parentheses after each course learning outcome (CLO).
-Prerequisites: CIS206 Information Assurance and Security
+This course directly maps to the objectives and outcomes of the official CompTIA Security+ certification exam, and is also designed based on DHS/NSA's Center of Academic Excellence criteria and Knowledge Units (KUs) guidelines, as indicated in parentheses after each course learning outcome (CLO).

-CIS340 - Human Factors/Collaborative Computing - 3 Credits
+CIS 340 - Human Factors/Collaborative Computing (3)

 This course focuses on the human-computer interaction.
 The key topics covered are: user experience design techniques and best practices including requirements analysis, usability studies, prototyping methods, evaluation techniques, and cognitive, social, and emotional theories.
-Prerequisites: MAT245 Discrete Mathematics